skspade/ChatGPTAnkiPlugin/README.md

 This will start the server at http://localhost:3333 (unless you have a different port specified in your `.env` file).

+### Using the plugin
+You must switch to the plugin mode in ChatGPT to use the plugin.
+To do this, click on the `Plugin` button in the top right corner of the ChatGPT interface.
+Then you must install the plugin by going to the Plugin Store, once there click `Develop your own plugin` and enter the URL of the plugin server (http://localhost:3333 by default).

 ### Plugin Endpoints

 - `GET /.well-known/ai-plugin.json`: This endpoint serves the AI plugin manifest file.